BradleyFarquharson/Noteable/README.md

-# hi, this is Noteable
+# hi, this is noteable

 a simple, open-source mac app to write with.